 Your Food Budget

-Many foods cost a bit more in Alaska than they do in the Lower 48 since much of it is imported from elsewhere, but the difference isn’t too immense for a traveler on vacation.
+Many foods cost a bit more in Alaska than in the Lower 48 since much of it is imported from elsewhere, but the difference isn’t too immense for a traveler on vacation.
 When it comes to dining, you know yourself best.